 If you order a stir-fried dish or meat curry in a restaurant, for example, it may have been cooked with fish sauce.
 Make it very clear to waiters that you have a genuine allergy and your meal must not contain any seafood, fish sauce or oyster sauce.

-Fish oil supplements are unlikely to cause an adverse reaction, but it’s probably safest to avoid them.
+Fish oil supplements are unlikely to cause an adverse reaction, but it's best to avoid them.
 Speak with your doctor if you have concerns about your nutrition — they can also refer you to a dietitian for advice.

 Isinglass is an additive used to stop beer and wine from going cloudy.
 It is made from the bladders of fish, but food authorities consider it is so unlikely to cause an allergic reaction that legally it doesn't need to be included on the label.